acteng/inspectorate_tools/manuals/route-check.md

     SA01.
 7. 4 As one of ATE’s key aims is identifying and reducing the number of critical issues in any scheme, it follows that a separate log is needed to record each one.
-The ‘3.1 Critical Issues Log’ tab contains this log.
+The ‘3.1 Critical Issues Log’ section contains this log.
-7. 5 When completing the Safety Check tab, start with the existing street or path layout, and enter every critical issue in the Critical Issues Log.
+7. 5 When completing the Safety Check section, start with the existing street or path layout, and enter every critical issue in the Critical Issues Log.
 Then check the whole length of the street or path for each critical issue, as the same critical issue can appear multiple times.
-7. 6 When you have identified a critical issue in the existing layout, choose the issue type from the dropdown column in the Critical Issue column (column F).
-This will automatically generate a Critical Reference ID in the preceding column (Figure 11).
+7. 6 When you have identified a critical issue in the existing layout, choose the issue type from the dropdown input.

-## Route Check User Manual

-**7 Critical Issues Log**

-If you identify any critical issues in Safety Check (see _Chapter 6_ ), you must also complete the Critical Issues Log tab.
+If you identify any critical issues in Safety Check (see _Chapter 6_ ), you must also complete the Critical Issues Log section.

 In Safety Check, you will assess and score the scheme (both the existing situation and the proposed design) against 16 safety metrics – all of which have potential critical conditions,